andreasabel/inCode/entry/lenses-products-prisms-sums.md

 p a a -> p s s
 ```

-You can think of it as taking a "relationship on `a`is" and turning it into a
+You can think of it as taking a "relationship on `a`s" and turning it into a
 "relationship on `s`s".

 With a lens, we are saying that `s` is isomorphic to `(a, q)`.
 That means that